Sambruk/EgilSCIM/tools/README.md

 This directory is for tools that may simplify usage of the EGIL client.

+All tools can be run with the -h flag to show a brief description of how to run the tool.

 ## fetch_metadata
 The script fetch_metadata.py will both download and verify the authentication metadata against a key.
 The decoded metadata can then be used by the EGIL